Installing NGINX and PHP-FPM - Preface

 To begin with, here are the specs for my server:

 It should be noted that a 256MB server is not a production-ready server, and that while this guide is a comprehensive guide to the applications, NGINX and PHP-FPM are not a supported Rackspace service or product.
 I love NGINX and would not use anything else, and many of my fellow Rackers feel the very same way.
-However, with Rackspace Cloud Infrastructure Service Level, we do not support NGINX or any other server applications at this time.
+However, with Rackspace Cloud Managed Infrastructure, we do not support NGINX or any other server applications at this time.

 It should also be noted that I am a Debian guy, but I have love for my RHEL-ish brothers and sisters too.
 This guide is specifically built for Debian, though it could be used in a RHEL-ish OS setup.
 You simply need to make a few changes to the placement of the files that you are modifying, and the repositories that you are using.
 Throughout this guide I will be using Repositories for easy install, but if you are a Gentoo, Arch Linux, or simply enjoy pain; you could compile your services from source.